torvalds/linux/Documentation/arch/powerpc/dawr-power9.rst

 ======================

 For GDB watchpoints (ie 'watch' command) on POWER9 bare metal , GDB will accept the command.
-Unfortunately since there is no hardware support for the watchpoint, GDB will software emulate the watchpoint making it run very slowly.
+Unfortunately since there is anal hardware support for the watchpoint, GDB will software emulate the watchpoint making it run very slowly.